Efficacy of prehabilitation prior to cardiac surgery: a systematic review and meta-analysis

 Abstract

-OBJECTIVE: Patients awaiting cardiac surgery seem to benefit from exercise-based-prehabilitation (EBPrehab) but the impact on different perioperative outcomes compared to standard care is still unclear.
+OBJECTIVE: Patients awaiting cardiac surgery seem to benefit from exercise-based prehabilitation, but the impact on different perioperative outcomes compared with standard care is still unclear.

-DESIGN: Eligible non-/randomized controlled studies investigating the impact of EBPrehab in adults scheduled for elective cardiac surgery were searched on 16th december 2020 from electronic databases, including MEDLINE, CENTRAL and CINAHL.
+DESIGN: Eligible nonrandomized/randomized controlled studies investigating the impact of exercise-based prehabilitation in adults scheduled for elective cardiac surgery were searched on December 16, 2020, from electronic databases, including MEDLINE, CENTRAL, and CINAHL.
 The data were pooled and a meta-analysis was conducted.

-CONCLUSION: The participation in EBPrehab significantly improves post-intervention and post-surgery 6MWD, LOS and decreases the risk of postoperative AF in patients ≤65 years compared to controls.
+CONCLUSIONS: The participation in exercise-based prehabilitation significantly improves postintervention and postsurgery 6-min walking distance, length of hospital stay, and decreases the risk of postoperative atrial fibrillation in patients 65 yrs or younger compared with controls.

 Original languageEnglish